 Bleeding heavily from the operative site is absolutely normal but definitely scary as well.
 Bleeding and healing will vary with each individual dog depending on things like breed, behaviour, age, and general well-being of the animal.
 My American Staffordshire did not have a smooth recovery.
 Being a young dog with an energetic nature, it was near impossible and very difficult to keep him rested.
 But that's the most important thing to do—to keep your dog as calm and immobile as possible.

 Keep the Wound Clean

 Hygiene, particularly of the wound itself, is key.
-Dogs should be kept indoors where possible and cleaned effectively, several times a day and after urinating and defecating.
+Dogs should be kept indoors when possible and cleaned thoroughly several times a day and after urinating and defecating.
 I found baby wipes particularly useful during the recovery period as well as after!
 Unfortunately, dogs rarely urinate in a steady single stream after a urethrostomy.
 It becomes more like a sprinkler and often will end up getting all over your pet's legs and feet, which is not good for their skin.
-So wipes are handy to avoid further skin conditions developing as a result.
+Wipes are handy to avoid further skin conditions developing as a result.

 Problems During Recovery